Fake news: Belgium

 In 2006, French-speaking broadcaster RTBF showed a fictional breaking special news report that Belgium's Flemish Region had proclaimed independence.
 Staged footage of the royal family evacuating and the Belgian flag being lowered from a pole were made to add credence to the report.
-It wasn't until 30 minutes into the report that a sign stating "Fiction" appeared on screen.
+It was not until 30 minutes into the report that a sign stating "Fiction" appeared on screen.
 The RTBF journalist that created the hoax said the purpose was to demonstrate the magnitude of the country's situation and if a partition of Belgium was to really happen.